-Chapter 8: Intergovernmental Coordination
+8.0 Intergovernmental Coordination

 Florida Polytechnic University initiated the policy measures necessary to implement a campus development agreement (CDA) with the City of Lakeland.
-The CDA, established in 2007 and in 2017, remains in effect until December 31st, 2026.
+The CDA, established in 2007, remains in effect until December 31st, 2016.
 It addresses concurrency management to maintain the City's adopted levels of service for infrastructure and services, and establishes measures to mitigate the impacts of campus development on the community.
 The University will continue to coordinate with the City of Lakeland in accordance with the CDA, and with other public entities to provide adequate infrastructure to serve campus growth.
 The University will also follow the mandated reciprocal review processes for plan amendments and proposed development, as required by Florida statute.